oktadev/okta-blog/_source/_posts/2018-10-16-token-auth-for-java.md

 Soon you'll be generating and validating JWTs like a pro. {% include setup/cli.md type="web" %}

 You'll need to make one update to your app before you continue.
 Run `okta login` and open the resulting URL in your browser.
-Log in, navigate to the **Applications** section and select your application. **Edit** its General Settings and **Client Credentials** as an allowed grant type.
+Log in, navigate to the **Applications** section and select your application. **Edit** its General Settings and check **Client Credentials** as an allowed grant type.
 Click **Save**.

 ## Install HTTPie